-Paris marchers decry racism, far right rallies in London
+Paris marchers decry racism; far right rallies in London

 Building residents then reached out of their windows and tore part of the banner down, one raising his fist in victory.
 Officers prevented people attending the main rally from approaching the counter-demonstrators, but didn’t detain the far-right activists until two hours later, further angering the crowd below.

-Riot police then fired tear gas and charged unruly members of the main protest, urging them to disperse.
-The crowd initially planned to march through the city, but police decided to block them from moving, citing coronavirus concerns.
+Riot police then fired tear gas and charged a few unruly members of the main protest, urging them to disperse.
+Hundreds of other protesters took a knee and stayed for hours despite the police pressure.
+The crowd had initially planned to march through the city, but police decided to block them from marching, citing coronavirus concerns.

 Similar protests were also held Saturday in cities around France, from Rouen in Normandy in the northwest to Marseille on the Mediterranean.